 Going on holiday is great.
 Getting out of the office and exploring a new town or city can do wonders for our stress levels.
-That is until it comes to the bedtime of course.
+That is until it comes to bedtime of course.
 Why is sometimes when we are away from home, no matter how tired we feel at the end of the day we still can’t get to sleep?

 Well, the answer to that pickle of a question is manyfold.
 Humans are creatures of habit, our bodies and minds love a good routine.
 When we travel our tried and tested daily routines are more often than not left at home with the cat.

-Add to this the different foods, bewildering smells, discombobulating new languages, the heat, the constant bargaining, the hectic traffic, and even all the extra smiling that occurs when we are abroad and it’s no wonder we head to bed massively overstimulated.
+Add to this the different foods, bewildering smells, discombobulating new languages, the heat, constant bargaining, hectic traffic, and even all the extra smiling that occurs when we are abroad and it’s no wonder we head to bed massively overstimulated.

 On top of that, we have to take into account where we are sleeping.
-Hotels, hostels, and even Airbnbs are all great in their own ways but they all have their quirks that can conspire to prevent you from getting to sleep.
+Hotels, hostels, and even Airbnb are all great in their own ways but they all have their quirks that can conspire to prevent you from getting to sleep.